OpenLiberty/tutorial-microprofile/README.md

 ### Module 4

 This module demonstrates how to externalize microservice configuration, such as http ports, using MicroProfile Config.
-Externalizing configuration means a microservice can be deployed to different environments without the needs for a re-build and full re-testing.
+Externalizing configuration means a microservice can be deployed to different environments without the need for a re-build and full re-testing.

 ### Module 5